 Shop sales and specials

-Another disadvantage to shopping for healthy items is that you’re far less likely to find coupons for things like produce than you are for sweets and fatty foods.
+Another disadvantage of shopping for healthy items is that you’re far less likely to find coupons for things like produce than you are for sweets and fatty foods.
 That said you may still be able to score some good deals.
-For example many stores will have good sales on select in-season produce you can take advantage of by featuring those items more heavily in your meal plans for a time.
-Similarly holidays often bring upon various meat sales that you can use to restock your freezer at a great price.
+For example, many stores will have good sales on select in-season produce you can take advantage of by featuring those items more heavily in your meal plans for a time.
+Similarly, holidays often bring upon various meat sales that you can use to restock your freezer at a great price.

 Something else to be on the lookout for are “manager specials.”
 In most cases, these specials offer discounted prices on produce, meats, and other items that are approaching their expiration date.
 That fact might be a turn off for some but keep in mind that these items are still perfectly safe to eat as long as you use them in a timely manner.

 One easy way to lower your grocery budget and make a positive health change is to opt for water instead of things like soda.
 Even if you do end up buying bottled water or utilizing a filtering system like Britta, the cost if often far lower than most other beverage options.

 As for those like myself who might need a little more than just plain water to wash down their meals, I’ve found sparkling waters to be a great alternative to sodas.
 While name-brand seltzers like La Croix can actually be even pricier than Coke or Pepsi, the popularity of sparkling water has brought a number of generic options to stores like Aldi.
 Personally, that’s where I’ve been stocking up on calorie-free beverages, lowering both the amount of money we spend at the grocery store and the amount of sugary soda I consume.